 In 2020, we focused on implementing the results of the assessment and new strategy across our business functions and affiliates.
 We plan to conduct a new comprehensive sustainability materiality assessment in 2021.
 This will allow us to reassess, recalibrate, and reaffirm our goals.
 We will communicate the findings in our next report.

 To read about how PMI conducted an updated assessment of our sustainability priorities, download our 2019 Sustainability Materiality Report here, or click on the link below.

 How we define, and continually refine, our sustainability priorities

-For the past two years, BSD Consulting has assisted us in carrying out our analysis, providing independent expertise and guidance on alignment with reporting frameworks.
+Since 2018, BSD Consulting has assisted us in carrying out our analysis, providing independent expertise and guidance on alignment with reporting frameworks.
 With their help, we followed a four-step process to determine our sustainability priorities.

 Step 1: We identified the most relevant topics.

 In 2018, our sustainability materiality assessment outlined environmental, social and governance topics that were potentially relevant for us.
 When researching sustainability topics that are likely to be relevant to PMI, we consider the impacts of our business across our value chain.
 The topics were generated from PMI’s own documentation as well as analyses of public health debates, investor requirements, media reports, sustainability standards and frameworks such as the Global Reporting Initiative (GRI) and the United Nations’ Sustainable Development Goals (SDGs).

 For the 2019 sustainability materiality report, these topics were revised and refined to enhance clarity and reflect stakeholders’ evolving expectations.
 It considered the internal and external feedback gathered during the 2018 exercise, as well as developments in the aforementioned data that helped shape previous topics.